firehol/website/README.md

 tar cvfz secrets.tar travis_rsa read_only_api_key
 ```

-Encrypt:
+Encrypt and tidy up:

 ```
-travis login -g `cat ~/.firehol-github-oauth` travis encrypt-file secrets.tar travis logout
+travis login -g `cat ~/.firehol-github-oauth` travis encrypt-file secrets.tar travis logout rm travis_rsa read_only_api_key secrets.tar cd ..
 ```

 Update the `decrypt-if-have-key` line in `travis.yml` with the hex
-part of the openssl key displayed by travis.
+part of the openssl key displayed by travis if it has changed, then

-Tidy up and commit:
+commit the result:

 ```
-rm travis_rsa read_only_api_key secrets.tar
-cd ..
 git add .travis/secrets.tar.enc .travis.yml
 git commit
 ```